Henry Kable: Conviction and transport to Australia

 On 18 March 1783, Kable was convicted of burglary at Thetford, Norfolk, England and sentenced to death.
-His sentence was commuted to transportation for fourteen years to the United States, however, the American Revolution made transportation to America impossible and Henry was returned to the Norwich Castle jail.
+His sentence was commuted to transportation for fourteen years to the United States, however, the American War of Independence made transportation to America impossible and Henry was returned to the Norwich Castle jail.

 At Norwich Castle gaol, Henry met and began a relationship with Susannah Holmes, who gave birth in prison to a son Henry.
 Holmes had been sentenced to death on 22 March 1784 after being found guilty of theft.
 Her sentence was also commuted and she was sentenced to transportation to the United States colonies for a term of 14 years.

 When Susannah was chosen to be transported to Botany Bay on the First Fleet, the ship's captain refused to accept the child on board as the order was only for Susannah.
 Moved by their plight several people became involved, ensuring Henry and the baby were included in the First Fleet, and money and good were raised for them.

 Mrs. Jackson, a well-known actress from Covent Garden, organised a public subscription which yielded a substantial sum to buy Henry and Susannah a parcel of goods on their arrival in the new colony.
 Lady Cadigan wife of Lord Cadigan, rewarded the turnkey after the event for his kindness in the Kable case.

 Henry and Susannah were transported on the ship the Friendship, sailing in the First Fleet to New South Wales.

 The parcel of goods put together by Mrs Jackson in a hessian parcel was stowed on the ship Alexander for the journey.
 The gift, however, was plundered on the voyage.
 In the first civil suit heard in New South Wales, Henry and Susannah Kable won damages of £15 against the captain (Duncan Sinclair) of the Alexander, this despite the rule that prisoners who had been sentenced to death were unable to sue in English law.